apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ## Protocol Conformance Isolation Mismatch

-A protocol defines requirements that a conforming type must satisfy.
+A protocol defines requirements that a conforming type must satisfy, including static isolation.
-Swift ensures that clients of a protocol can interact with its methods and properties in a way that respects data isolation.
-To do this, both the protocol itself and its requirements must specify static isolation.
 This can result in isolation mismatches between a protocol's declaration and conforming types.